therainydev/arrowpredictor/README.md

 # Arrow predictor

-This is a simple C program that predicts what arrow key you'll press next using a probabilistic model.
-It's similar to the core of the TokiLM-p language model.
+This is a simple C program that predicts what arrow key you'll press next using a neural network.
+It's similar to the core of the TokiLM-n language model.

 ## Compiling
 ```sh